michaeleii/comm-documentation/docs/pages/passport-local.md

 passport.use(new LocalStrategy());
 ```

-This will configure Passport to use the Local Strategy.
+This will tell Passport to use the Local Strategy.

 #### 4. Initialize Passport